-- Monitor human rights practices and serve as a credible, reliable source of human rights information, both internally and externally.
+- Monitor human rights developments and trends in policies and practices on a country and regional level and serve as a credible, reliable source of human rights information, both internally and externally.

 - Work closely in collaboration with the Fortify Rights team to ensure effectiveness, scale the organization’s impact, and ensure sustainability.